 GPCR activation following ligand binding initiates a series of second messenger cascades that result in a cellular response.
 The signaling involves a membrane bound enzyme called adenylate cyclase. $G\alpha_s$ - and $G\alpha_i$ - coupled receptors modulate cAMP by either inhibiting or stimulating adenylate cyclase, respectively.
-With the HitHunter cAMP Assay, cells over expressing GPCRs utilize the natural coupling status of the GPCR to monitor activation of $G\alpha_s$ - and $G\alpha_i$ -coupled receptors.
+With the HitHunter cAMP Assay, cells that overexpress GPCRs utilize the natural coupling status of the GPCR to monitor activation of $G\alpha_s$ - and $G\alpha_i$ -coupled receptors.

 Following ligand stimulation, the functional status of the GPCR is monitored by measuring the cellular cAMP levels using a homogeneous (no wash), gain-of-signal competitive immunoassay based on Enzyme Fragment Complementation (EFC) technology.
+Thus, the positive signal generated by the assay is directly proportional to GPCR activation.